Ninja-Squad/ninja-squad.github.com/_posts/2022-01-06-generate-pdf-documents-in-java.md

 On another project, I tried something else: [Eclipse BIRT](https://eclipse.github.io/birt-website/).
 The experience was similar, only a bit worse.

-All this time, I knew about a lower-lever library, that, by the way, Jasper Reports and BIRT both seem to use under the scene to actually generate the PDF documents: [iText](https://itextpdf.com/en/products/itext-7).
+All this time, I knew about a lower-level library, that, by the way, Jasper Reports and BIRT both seem to use under the scene to actually generate the PDF documents: [iText](https://itextpdf.com/en/products/itext-7).
 But for some reason (maybe it was true at the time), I always thought it was too low-level to be used directly.

 I recently revisited that assumption, and I was very wrong.